MIUIByMaki/RN8/terms.md

 # English
-## MIUI BY MAKI TERMS OF USE AND RESPONSIBILITY
+## MIUI BY MAKI / Maki Projects TERMS OF USE AND RESPONSIBILITY

-Please read the following terms of use and responsibility carefully before using this custom ROM ("the ROM MIUI By Maki - Maki.CN").
+Please read the following terms of use and responsibility carefully before using this custom ROM ("the ROM MIUI By Maki - Maki.CN - Including Maki Projects").
 The use of the ROM implies acceptance of these terms and agreement to the following responsibilities:

-# 1. Maki.CN (MIUI By Maki) ROM Features:
+# 1. Maki.CN (MIUI By Maki/Maki Projects) ROM Features:

 1.1.
 The ROM is provided "as is" and "as available."
 We do not guarantee that all features will work flawlessly on all devices.
 The performance and stability of the ROM may vary depending on the hardware and specific device configurations.